 Get Your Hands Dirty

 This programme offers an introduction to the concepts and principles of sustainable land management.
-It is aimed at learners who would like to sustainably develop and maintain their own or community land.
-Learners will increase their awareness of sustainable management practices that can be applied to many of the horticultural sectors.
+If you would like to sustainably develop and maintain your own or community land then this programme is for you.
+You will increase your awareness of sustainable management practices that can be applied to many of the horticultural sectors.

 The purpose of this qualification is to provide the land based primary industries with individuals who are able to apply sustainable practices to current operations or to a new activity.